WHY VISIT BARBADOS

-You could visit the Barbados Wildlife Reserve, an animal park with various animals at liberty including monkeys, iguanas, turtles and caimans.
+You could visit the Barbados Wildlife Reserve, an animal park with various animals at liberty including monkeys, iguanas, turtles, and caimans.

-The marine Reserve at Folkstone is very popular with divers, with or without a bottle; fish, corals and sea anemones abound in a spectacular display.
+The marine Reserve at Folkstone is very popular with divers, with or without a bottle; fish, corals, and sea anemones abound in a spectacular display.

-Various museums may prove of interest if you would like to discover some local history, these include the Barbados Museum and Historical Society, which traces local history, and the Sunbury Plantation House, itself an old colonial house, 300 years old, which follows the daily life of a sugar cane plantation.
+Various museums may prove of interest if you would like to discover some local history, these include the Barbados Museum and Historical Society, which traces the local history, and the Sunbury Plantation House, itself an old colonial house, 300 years old, which follows the daily life of a sugar cane plantation.

 Some of the happiest visitors here though are the sports fans: Barbados has just about everything!
-Aquatic sports of course with everything from surfing to jet skis to diving, but also land sports including polo, cricket and golf.
+Aquatic sports of course with everything from surfing to jet skis to diving, but also land sports including polo, cricket, and golf.

 WHAT TO SEE IN BARBADOS

 The best period to visit Barbados is from xxx to xxxx.

 A fairly small island in the Caribbean, Barbados benefits from a typically tropical climate with two well-defined seasons: The dry season which runs from November to May, and the rainy season from June to October.

 There is lots of sunshine here with temperatures varying between 25 and 35°C. Short tropical downpours could occur at any time throughout the year although the period between June and October can bring storms and harder rainfall for longer periods.